 So, now that we know what we must plan for, let’s take a look at my family’s homeschool calendar.

 This is what our schedule looked like for the 2018-2019 school year.

 We started school on July 23rd.
-We schooled for five weeks and then were off on a week break.
+We schooled for five weeks and then we were off for a week’s break.

 September 3rd was Labor Day, Dad was home, no school.

-Our schooling started back up on September 4th – October 5th, and we took another break from October 8th – October 12th.
+Our schooling started back up on September 4th to October 5th, and we took another break from October 8th to October 12th.

-October 15th – November 16th, we had school, but Veteran’s Day was November 12th, again, Dad was home, so we took off that day.
+October 15th to November 16th, we had school, but Veteran’s Day was November 12th, again, Dad was home, so we took off that day.